 Plans are in the works for Coppertop to receive its very own large bed of English roses!
 I’ve been drooling over these lush, romantic roses with their delicate petals and amazing structure for years.
-Coppertop’s current roses are all unidentified since they were planted before we moved here: a few hot pink climbers, our fragrant white Rugosa, and a couple of shrubs with miniature blooms.
+Coppertop’s current roses are all unidentified since they were planted before we moved here: four hot pink climbers, our fragrant white Rugosa, one coral hybrid tea, and a couple of shrubs with miniature blooms.
 The one identifiable exception is a blush/ivory David Austin shrub rose I bought myself years ago of the variety Claire Austin.
 These full blooms are my favorite, and they were my introduction to the wonderful world of English roses.

 The roses are ordered!
 Fifteen David Austin shrub rose bushes will be arriving this fall and spring, some potted and others bare root.
 I focused on selecting 1. the most fragrant blooms with 2. the best form and 3. disease resistance in 4. (mainly) vibrant tones that 5. will thrive in the Pacific Northwest.
 A giant bed of soft pastels would look washed out in this bright location.
 For gorgeous impact, I’ll be planting three bushes each of five varieties for grand blocks of color.
 Oh, the choices!
 The David Austin varieties (photos from DavidAustinRoses.com) destined for Coppertop:

 and Princess Anne